r-Iyer/EndlessChord/README.md

 ### Basic Controls
 -   **Browse Channels**: Click on any channel card on the home screen to start streaming.
--   **Search Music**: Use the magnifying glass icon in the top-right corner to open the search bar.
+-   **Search Music**: Just type any artist, composer, album, or song title into the search bar and click the magnifying-glass icon in the top-right to instantly find and play your music.
--   **Fullscreen Mode**: Double-click the video player or use the dedicated fullscreen button for an immersive view.
+-   **Fullscreen Mode**: Use the dedicated fullscreen button for an immersive view.
--   **Skip Tracks**: Use the on-screen previous/next buttons or your keyboard's arrow keys to navigate the playlist.
+-   **Skip Tracks**: Use the on-screen previous/next buttons or your keyboard's 'q' and 'e' buttons to navigate the playlist.
+-   **Forward / Backward**: Use the on-screen "+5" and "-5" buttons or your keyboard's arrows to move forward or backward a song.
+-   **Captions**: Use the on-screen captions button to toggle on/off captions.

 ### User Features
--   **Authentication**: Sign up or log in using email/password or social providers (like Google) to access all features.
-You can also `Continue as a guest` for limited access.
+-   **Authentication**: Sign up or log in using email/password to access all features.
+You can also `Continue as a guest` for limited features.
 -   **Favorites**: While a track is playing, click the ♡ icon to add it to your personal collection.
 Access your saved favorites from the user menu.
 -   **AI Recommendations**: Discover new tracks suggested by our AI under each channel, tailored specifically to your listening history.
+-   **Song Card**: View an elegantly framed card displaying the current track’s title, album, artist, composer, release year, and genre, with subtle previews of what's coming next and later.

 ---